The Disappearance of Haruhi Suzumiya: Plot

 Following on from the events of The Melancholy of Haruhi Suzumiya television series, the story takes place in December.
 The SOS Brigade, led by Haruhi Suzumiya, makes plans to have a nabe party for Christmas.
 However, on the morning of December 18, Kyon arrives at school and finds that the nature of his reality has changed; Haruhi and Itsuki Koizumi are missing, Ryoko Asakura has mysteriously returned, Mikuru Asahina does not recognize him and Yuki Nagato is an ordinary human.
 Only Kyon is aware that everything is different, and no one else remembers Haruhi or the SOS Brigade.

 Searching the SOS Brigade clubroom, Kyon finds a bookmark left by Yuki before everything was changed, telling him to gather "keys" to run a program.
-Not knowing what the message means, he accepts a dinner invitation from the new Yuki, who reveals a fondness for him owing to the fact that, in this reality, he once helped her get a library card.
+Not knowing what the message means, he accepts a dinner invitation from the new Yuki, who reveals a fondness for him because, in this reality, he once helped her get a library card.
 Asakura prepares dinner for them, and warns Kyon to be mindful of Yuki's feelings.

 On December 20, Kyon learns from Taniguchi that Haruhi still exists, and simply went to a different high school; Taniguchi knows of her because they went to the same middle school.
 By revealing his identity to her as 'John Smith', an alias he used when he traveled back in time to assist a young Haruhi, Kyon convinces Haruhi of his story.
 Excited by the concept of the SOS Brigade, Haruhi assembles the club's members and brings them to the club room.
 These prove to be the required "keys" for Yuki's program.